jakobnissen/jakobnissen.github.io/posts/latency.md

 For example, I can make a package that defines `my_function`.
 The package does not depend on the popular `OtherType` type from OtherPackage.jl, but for users who _do_ use OtherPackage, it's convenient to have defined `my_function(::OtherType).`

 With Julia 1.9, it's possible to have modules that are conditionally loaded when specific packages are in your environment - so called "package extensions".
-Hence, you could define a package extension that defines `my_function(::OtherType)` ONLY when OtherPackage is loaded, but where OtherPackage is not a dependency of your package.
+Hence, you could define a package extension that defines `my_function(::OtherType)` ONLY when OtherPackage is loaded, but where OtherPackage is not a dependency of your package, and so users who do not need that method need not load OtherPackage.

 ## The future: Where is the latency heading?
 The immediate future is easy to predict, because the same things that has been happening for years will continue to happen:
 Some of the advances will be cancelled out by new compiler regressions due to fancy new compiler features.
-We users will create still deeper code stacks that racks up latency, even more so with Julia 1.9 now that latency has improved and you can "afford" to do so.
+We users will create still deeper code stacks that racks up latency, even more so with Julia 1.9 now that latency has improved and we can "afford" to do so.

 On the other hand, I'm also optimistic that Julia 1.9 may change some user behaviour for the better.
 In the old days, optimising your package for latency sometimes meant jumping through hoops to optimise for obscure compiler internals, all for limited gain.